peies97/Sentinel-2-SPM/README.md

 	parsed in the command line (or DEFAULT='OUT') located in 'path_code' (the same path as Acolite).

-Note: to subnet the downloaded data with a polygon [RECOMENDED], a
+Note: to subnet the downloaded data with a polygon.
-	.geojson with the desired polygon has to be added to the path_code folder.
+	RECOMENDED: a .geojson with the desired polygon has to be added to the path_code folder.

 Note: A 'credentials.txt' file must be created in 'path_code' containing